Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 The current version only supports 2D canvas.

-WebGL / WebGL2 contexts are more complex; automatic recording and playback require additional handling, to be considered in future versions.
+WebGL / WebGL2 contexts are more complex, requiring additional handling for automatic recording and playback, to be considered in future versions.

 4. Is canvas recording uploaded separately?¶